Active Crowds: Numerical simulations

 In the following, we present numerical examples in one spatial dimension comparing a subset of models presented above.
-All simulations are based on a finite element discretisation in space (using P$1$ elements).
+All simulations in this subsection are based on a finite element discretisation in space (using P$1$ elements).
 The time discretisation is based on the following implicit-explicit (IMEX) scheme

 in which the superscript index $n$ refers to the $n$th time step, that is $t^n = n \tau$, $\tau>0.$ Here transport and rotational diffusion are taken explicitly, while in the diffusive part terms of second order are treated implicitly.
 Thus, in every time step, a linear system has to be solved.
 All schemes were implemented using the finite element library NgSolve, see \cite{Schöberl1997}.